 For me, strolling through Paris during the Autumn months offers an even more idyllic, cozy and romantic feeling than any other time of year.
-If you plan to travel to Paris this Autumn, this post should help you in planning your time – all curated by myself, the founder of Paris, Perfected.
+If you plan to travel to Paris this Autumn, this post has been freshly updated and should help you in planning your time – all curated by myself, the founder of Paris, Perfected.

 Paris is always a good idea but Paris in Fall happens to be exceptionally good and truly is one of my very favorite times to visit.
 So, what should you do when visiting Paris in Autumn?
 I’ve got you covered.